The Intrigue (painting): Source of inspiration

 Although Ensor is often categorised along with Vincent van Gogh and Edvard Munch as an expressionist artist, with The Intrigue he manifests his inclinations towards the path of Hieronymus Bosch and Pieter Brueghel the elder in drawing and creating bizarre images.

 The story behind the painting is autobiographical and inspired by an actual event during Ensor's life.
-It depicts his sister's marriage with a Chinese art dealer from Berlin that caused a lot of scandals in Ensor's hometown.
+It depicts his sister's marriage with a Chinese art dealer from Berlin that caused a scandal in Ensor's hometown.